Skip to content

 • Content is the answer the model reads on the next turn — text and, for vision models, images.

-• Details is arbitrary structured data attached to the ToolEnd event for logging or UI rendering.
-The model never sees it.
+• Outcome is the only terminal state.
+Its Data is arbitrary structured data attached to ToolEnd for logging or UI rendering; the model never sees it.
+An empty status is normalized to success for simple tools that return only content.

 • Terminate requests an early stop.
 A tool batch stops the run only when every result in it sets Terminate, so one tool cannot unilaterally end a run that also called other tools.